How Loans Work and How to Borrow Wisely

 How Loans Work

 Loans may seem simple: You borrow money and pay it back later.
 But you need to understand the mechanics of loans to make smart borrowing decisions.
+Here's what to look at when you're considering whether to get a loan.

 Usually expressed in months or years, loan length determines how much you’ll pay each month and how much total interest you'll pay.
 Longer-term loans come with smaller payments, but you’ll pay more interest over the life of that loan.
 Even if you have a long-term loan, you can pay it off early and save on interest costs.